Quansight-Labs/numpy_pytorch_interop/Readme.md

 - Build a random maze and find a path in it
 - Simulate a diffusion/advection process
 - Construct and visualize the Mandelbrot fractal
+- Inner operation of the k-means clustering

+# JIT compiled mode

+The main observation is that `torch.dynamo` unrolls python-level loops.
+For iterative algorithms this leads to very long compile times.
+We therefore often only compile the inner loop.

+## Maze path-finding

+The Bellman-Ford algorithm simply does not compile because it contains a data-dependent loop `while point != start`.

+## CFD diffusion/advecton process

+We compile the inner loop of the diffusion-advection simulation.
+While the code compiles, the performance is on par or slightly worse than the original NumPy.

+## Mandelbrot fractal

+Results strongly depend on an implementation: a straighforward NumPy implementation uses a data-dependent loop, which does not compile.

+The implementation based on the [Mojo benchmark](https://shashankprasanna.com/benchmarking-modular-mojo-and-pytorch-torch.compile-on-mandelbrot-function/index.html#benchmarking-pytorch-cpu-with-torchcompile) allows to compile the inner loop.
+The performance increase relative to numpy is substantial and strongly data size and machine
+dependent: x8 for smaller inputs and up to x50 for unputs larger than the cache size of the machine.

+## K-means clustering

+The internal loop of the k-means algorithm compiles into a straighforward C++ loop and offers up to x30 speedups versus NumPy.

+# Eager mode

 In short, the main changes to examples are: